-With warmer weather making its debut in most parts of the country, you shouldn’t forget that with the change from cold to warm comes a new set of worries for the rubber that your ride rests on!
-In winter we have things to worry about like chains damaging tires and catching a hook from someone’s thrown chain bungee in a steer tire (been there, done that)!
-As the warm weather approaches for summer, we have other things to deal with, like adjusting pressures for it and making sure tires are not over-stressed to deal with the increased temperatures of the air and asphalt.
+With warmer weather comes a new set of worries for the rubber that your ride rests on!
+In winter, we have things to worry about like chains damaging tires, and catching a hook from someone’s thrown chain bungee in a steer tire (been there, done that)!
+In the summer, we have other things to deal with, like adjusting pressures for the heat and making sure tires are not over-stressed to deal with the increased temperatures of the air and asphalt.

-Perhaps you may have been stretching a slightly cracked tire through the cooler months to get a little more life out of it, or maybe you just didn’t remember to check, but a tire in sub-par condition should definitely be replaced prior to the onset of summer.
+Perhaps you've been stretching a slightly cracked tire through the cooler months to get a little more life out of it, or maybe you just didn’t remember to check, but a tire in sub-par condition should definitely be replaced prior to the onset of summer.
 Cracked sidewalls are a sign of aging and stress on the support structure of the tire and can lead to a blowout caused by sidewall failure.
-With the increased heat in the warmer months, you may see the cracking start to worsen until the inevitable will lead you needing a road service call.
+With the increased heat, you may see the cracking start to worsen until the inevitable will lead you needing a road service call.

-Another important part of warm weather tire care is making sure you are not seeing any tread separation happening.
-Although it should be part of a thorough pre-trip, making sure it is not happening prior to the onset of heat is a critical must!
-As the heat begins to build from normal operation, it makes the rubber more prone to separate at these points, causing you to eventually throw a tread and possibly take out a mudflap or fender in the process!
-The last thing you want to see is one hit a car or motorcycle behind you either. (been there, seen that too!)
+Another important part of warm weather tire care is making sure you're not seeing any tread separation happening.
+Although it should be part of a thorough pre-trip, making sure it's not happening prior to the onset of bad heat is a critical must!
+As the heat begins to build from normal operation, it makes the rubber more prone to separate at these points, causing you to eventually throw a tread, and possibly take out a mudflap or fender in the process!
+The last thing you want to see is one hit a car or motorcycle behind you either (been there, seen that too).